ProfCyberNaught/nato_phonetic_alphabet_converter_app/README.md

 When implementing the code in your own project, especially if it involves processing user input, there are a few considerations for validation and sanitisation that you could take into account:

 1. **Input Validation:** Ensure that the input text meets the expected criteria or constraints.
 You can validate the length of the input, check for specific character patterns, or enforce any other requirements based on your application's needs.
 This helps prevent unexpected or malicious input from causing issues.
 2. **Cross-Site Scripting (XSS) Prevention:** Apply proper output encoding when displaying user-generated content.
 This prevents any malicious script or HTML from being executed in the output.
-HTML encoding functions, such as innerHTML or textContent, can be used to sanitize the output before displaying it to users.
+HTML encoding functions, such as innerHTML or textContent, can be used to sanitise the output before displaying it to users.
 3. **Content Security Policy (CSP):** Implement a Content Security Policy to restrict the types of content that can be loaded or executed on the page.
 This can help mitigate risks associated with malicious content or scripts that may be introduced via user input.
-4. **Regular Expression Validation:** Enhance the regular expressions used in the code to further validate and sanitize the input.
+4. **Regular Expression Validation:** Enhance the regular expressions used in the code to further validate and sanitise the input.
 For example, you can modify the regular expressions to allow only specific characters or patterns, ensuring that unexpected or potentially harmful input is rejected.
 5. **Server-Side Validation:** If the input is sent to a server for further processing or storage, perform server-side validation to ensure the input adheres to the necessary constraints.
 This includes validating the input length, format, and any other requirements specific to your application.

 Remember that security requirements may vary depending on the specific context and sensitivity of the data being processed.
 It's always a good practice to conduct a thorough security assessment of your application, and consult security professionals or relevant resources for guidance specific to your project and its environment.